Seven NJ needle exchange centers expanding their operations

 She said if that was your loved one, “you would certainly want them to get the help they need and make positive change in their lives and that’s the bottom line about why it’s so important.”

-Health Department spokeswoman Nicole Kirgen indicated core services offered at needle exchange centers include:
+Health Department spokeswoman Nicole Kirgan indicated core services offered at needle exchange centers include:

 • HIV and HCV testing and counseling;